mweel1/usa_high_level/e-check/index.md

 Much like domain court, transaction court would allow people to submit a claim that disputes the transaction.
 A list of previous judgments would be available.
 A jury selection would take place, and the jury would vote on the outcome which would include:

 - A judgement to return money to buyer immediately (if available).
-- A debit tax to paid the plaintiff.
+- A debit tax to paid the plaintiff over a certain period of time.
-- Loss of debit.gov access for a certain time period.
+- Loss of bank privileges.

 ## Funds